dat-ecosystem/dat/README.md

 #### Node & npm

-To use the Dat command line tool you will need to have [node and npm installed](https://docs.npmjs.com/getting-started/installing-node).
+To use the Dat command line tool you will need to have [node and npm installed][install-node-npm].
 Make sure those are installed correctly before installing Dat.
 You can check the version of each: